 Price: $16 for core plugin.

-Which WordPress mega menu plugin should you pick?
+Choosing the best WordPress mega menu plugin for you

 Ok, so that’s a big ‘ole list of 8 different mega menu plugins.
 But which of these mega menu plugins should you actually choose for your site?
 Let’s run through a couple of scenarios…